-THE SHORTSTOP PROGRAM see an interview with Carolyn
+THE SHORTSTOP PROGRAM Interview with Carolyn Bell

 The Long Beach Bar Foundation (LBBF) was established in 1994 and has provided high quality social service programs for low-income, under-served, and at-risk youth and their parents for over 20 years.
 The mission and goal of LBBF is "to strengthen the youth of the greater Long Beach community through juvenile crime prevention, intervention, legal education, and scholarship programs."
 LBBF's core program is the Shortstop Juvenile Crime Diversion Program, or Shortstop.
 LBBF has operated the Shortstop program since the organization's inception.
 Shortstop's objective is to intervene in the lives of at-risk youth at a critical point in their lives when violence or crime have already led them to an encounter with the court system, but before they break the law as adults.

 The SHORTSTOP program is an ongoing annual Program where first-time juvenile offenders between the ages 10-17 and their parents attend two intensive, highly interactive 3-hour sessions in the realistic setting of a Long Beach courtroom.
 Classes are taught by volunteer attorneys who are trained in the SHORTSTOP program model and by paid professional program staff.
 During session one, the focus is on the circumstances that brought the young person to the program.
 Parents/guardians are required to attend.
 Participants also hear from volunteers who have recently been released from juvenile hall, camps or the Juvenile Justice System.
-Back in the courtroom, the attorneys, in front of the group, ask each juvenile about the specifics that brought him/her into the program.

 At the end of session one, the

 participants are given homework that must be completed when they

 return in two weeks for session two.
 The assignments focus on

 improving communication in the home, victim awareness and empathy.